helgeholm/pngStash/README.md

 A very low level tool to read and write a message in the least significant bits of a PNG image's pixels.

-Also contains two command-line programs to read and write data up to 16777215 characters in length.
+Also contains two command-line programs `bin/readfile.js` and `bin/writefile.js` to read and write data up to 16777215 characters in length.
+These will print usage instructions when executed.

 ## Quick Example 1: Write Data